luciano01/calculator/README.md

 # Calculator
+(Developing...)
 Simple calculator with the basic of math.

 ## For developers
 > To clone locally